This Crock Pot Chili recipe is super easy, hands-off cooking, making it a perfect option for busy people who want to come home to a warm, hearty meal.

 Here at chili recipe with a can of Calamity Jane beer PGA Georgia selection next to it

-For this beer chili recipe, there are no mulligans!
+Select a beer that complements the chili, such as a crisp lager or light-bodied ale.
+However, For this beer chili recipe, there are no mulligans!
 You must use The PGA Georgia Selection, Calamity Jane beer named after Bobby Jones’s putter.
 This beer is a smooth-bodied, easy-drinking, crisp, light beer perfect for chili.

 Please note* There are two cans of beer; one is for the chili, and the other is for you to enjoy while making this slow cooker beer chili.
 You’re welcome!

-• Onion: white or yellow diced small
+• Onion: White or yellow, diced finely.

 hamburger, onions and garlic in black skillet